 All of the Company's identifiable assets are located in the United States, which is where the Company is domiciled.
 The Company does not have sales outside of the United States.
-The Company had a single Construction segment customer that accounted for approximately 10% of consolidated total revenues for the year ended December 31, 2019 and another single Construction segment customer that accounted for approximately 18% of consolidated total revenues for the year ended December 31, 2018.
+The Company had a single Construction segment customer that accounted for approximately 14% of consolidated total revenues for the year ended December 31, 2020 and another single Construction segment customer that accounted for approximately 10% of consolidated total revenues for the year ended December 31, 2019.

-The Company does not identify capital expenditures and total assets by segment in its internal financial reports due in part to the shared use of a centralized fleet of vehicles and specialized equipment.
 Interest expense is not allocated to segments because of the corporate management of debt service including interest.